-Seoul is the capital of South Korea and perhaps also the plastic surgery capital of the world.
-There are more beauty clinics here per head than anywhere else.
-Even when you land at the airport, you can’t fail to miss the billboard after billboard advertising plastic surgery clinics.
+Seoul is the capital of South Korea and also the plastic surgery capital of the world.
+There are more beauty clinics here per head than anywhere on the planet.
+When you land at the airport, you can’t fail to miss the billboard after billboard advertising plastic surgery clinics.
 Plastic surgery is to Seoul as gambling is to Las Vegas—and it has the highest number of plastic surgery procedures per capita than anywhere else in the world.

 The proliferation of clinics should mean that you will be in safe and experienced hands.
 Although Botox is not a surgical treatment, you should always choose someone who is experienced in administering it.
-In the wrong hands you may get an unwanted result, so err on the side of caution and make sure you choose someone who knows what they’re doing.
+In the wrong hands, you may get an unwanted result, so it's important to err on the side of caution and make sure you choose someone who knows what they’re doing.

 Booking through Medical Departures will give you that peace of mind.
 We carry out a number of stringent background checks on all of our partner clinics, publishing qualifications, professional memberships and real patient reviews.
 We also conduct onsite visits, list clinic photos and post virtual tours so you can look before you book through our site.

 Before treatment begins, you and your chosen practitioner will decide on what areas you want to be treated.
 Once decided, a local anesthetic is applied and your skin cleansed with an antiseptic.

 Using a fine-needle syringe, the Botox is injected into predetermined sites on each treatment area.
 The whole process should only take a few minutes.